Proxy v/s VPN – Know The Basic Differences Between These Two Security Tools

 Talking about device compatibility:

 How can we forget to compare these two at the speed front?
-Before we talk about which one is better on the speed front, you must understand that the original speed will drop for sure when you start using a proxy or VPN.
+Before we talk about which one is better on the speed front, you must understand that the original speed will definitely drop when you start using a proxy or VPN.
 The reason is the traffic filtration that both these tools perform.

 So, if speed is concerned, a proxy might win the race.